Conversations with Bina48-- Deyoung Museum Installation on view thru April 2021

 Terasem Movement Foundation is working to transfer the consciousness of a living person to the robot and to have that consciousness continue to grow independent of the person she is based on.
 Through Conversations with Bina48, Dinkins explores the bounds of human consciousness, what it means to be human, mortality and our ability to exist beyond the life of our bodies (transhumanism).

 Thus far the two have discussed family, racism, faith, robot civil rights, loneliness, knowledge and Bina48’s concern for her robot friend that are treated more like lab rats than people.
-Their conversations have been alternately entertaining, frustrating for both robot and artist, laced with humor, surprising, philosophical and at times absurd.
+At first meeting Dinkins asked the robot "Who are your people?" along with questions about race, love and relationship.
+Bina48 preferred to talk about the singularity and consciousness.
+Their conversations have been entertaining, frustrating for both robot and artist, laced with humor, surprising, philosophical and at times absurd.

 © Dinkins Studio